 The Department of Public Worms promotes composting as a great way to reduce the amount of waste you send to the landfill each day.
 There are several different techniques you can use at home depending on your particular situation.
-There are three main types of composting: aerobic, anaerobic, and vermicomposting.
-We, at DPW, focus on aerobic and vermicomposting.
+There are three commonly used types of composting: aerobic, anaerobic, and vermicomposting.
+We, at DPW, focus on aerobic or hot composting and vermicomposting.

 The method most people are familiar with, where microorganisms break down piles of organic material through aerobic (oxygen-using) processes.
 If enough organic material is available and if piles are adequately maintained, the decomposition processes can be quite rapid and generate a great deal of heat (hot compost).
 If piles are left alone or if only a small amount of organic material is available, the process will be much slower and no heat will be generated (cold composting).